|Business Address:||Informatics Shared Resource|

 multi-user grants accounting and personnel systems currently in use by department for grants management.

-Developed 2 types of multi-user web-based automatic billing systems for KCC shared resources
+Developed 2 types of multi-user web-based automatic billing systems for SKCC shared resources

 with a PostgreSQL database.
-Developed a web-based Chemotherapy Ordering system for the TJU Pharmacy to ensure
+Developed a web-based Chemotherapy Ordering system for the TJUH Pharmacy to ensure

 accurate dosing and documentation in perl with a MySQL database.
 Assisted with the development of a multi-user web

-based Clinical Trials application (including adverse event and unanticipated problm reporting) for the Cancer Center
+based Clinical Trials application (including adverse event and unanticipated problem reporting) for the Cancer Center

-and eventually all of TJU in php with a PostgreSQL database.
-Continued to assist researchers with statistical
+and eventually all of TJU in PHP with a PostgreSQL database.
+Modified applications to work with OnCore by Forte as a back-end CTMS data source.

 Systems Analyst at the Kimmel Cancer